operator-framework/operator-sdk/doc/test-framework/writing-e2e-tests.md

   - watch
   - update
 ```

+Note that this isn't an exhaustive permission set, and the e2e tests you write might require more or less access.

 For more documentation on the `operator-sdk test local` command, see the [SDK CLI Reference][cli-test-local] doc.